-We exemplify the use of the plugin rules $[T{BC}]$ and $[T{SS}]$ with a syntactical analysis of the program in Section 4.
+We exemplify the use of the plugin rules $[T{BC}]$ and $[T{SS}]$ with a syntactical analysis of the program from Section 4.
 We already argued that some blocks of the program are strongly secure.
 Hence we use the combining calculus rules supporting transforming type systems.
 After applying rule [SEQ']

-- 1. $\forall s \in S : MS(\text{fork}(\text{getPortfolio}, \text{getEuroStoxx50}), s),$ - 2. fork(getPortfolio, getEuroStoxx50) $\hookrightarrow C \vdash$ bls, and - 3. fork(computeStatistics, generateOutput); displayOutput $\hookrightarrow D \vdash bls$ remain to be derived in the calculus.
+- 1. MS(fork(getPortfolio, getEuroStoxx50)), - 2. \vdash fork(getPortfolio, getEuroStoxx50) \hookrightarrow bls(C), and - 3. \vdash fork(computeStatistics, generateOutput); displayOutputAndCommercial \hookrightarrow bls(D)

+remain to be derived in the calculus.
 The first statement can be syntactically shown, since the first thread, getPortfolio, does not contain any conditionals and ends with a sync statement, while the second thread, getEuroStoxx50, does not contain any sync statements.